Learn

 If that's the case, consider extending your career slightly.
 Even one or two additional years of earned income can make a big difference to the viability of your plan.
 That's because you reduce the amount of time you need to pull from your nest egg while simultaneously giving yourself more time to save up money (held as cash) to use during the first year or two of retirement.

 You can also potentially increase your income stream in retirement by delaying when you file for Social Security.
-Once you reach full retirement age as defined by the Social Security Administration, you can add 8% to your monthly Social Security check1 for the rest of your life for every year you delay filing for benefits (until you hit age 70).
+Once you reach full retirement age as defined by the Social Security Administration, you can add 8% to your monthly Social Security check for the rest of your life for every year you delay filing for benefits (until you hit age 70).1 This is compared to what you would've gotten if you filed when you were of full retirement age (67 for those born in 1960 or later).

 If you continue to work while also getting tight with your budget, you'll greatly increase your financial stability.
 (And remember, you don't have to live lean forever.
 Focus on cutting costs at least for the first few years of your retirement.
 Then you re-evaluate your spending as the market improves over time.)